stdlib-js/stdlib/docs/packages.md

 ### docs

 The [documentation][stdlib-snippets] folder includes all documentation beside the `README`.
-This includes REPL help text (**required**) and documentation assets, such as equation SVGs, plots, and other figures.
+This includes REPL help text (**required**), CLI help text, and documentation assets, such as equation SVGs, plots, and other figures.

 ### examples